-Revision 14-1; Effective March 3, 2014
+Revision 19-2; Effective December 2, 2019

 When a request for a fair hearing is received from an applicant or member, orally or in writing, Program Support Unit (PSU) staff must refer the request to the hearings officer within five calendar days from the date of the request.
-Upon receipt of the fair hearing request, the PSU specialist completes Form 4800-D, DADS Fair Hearing Request Summary.
+Upon receipt of the fair hearing request, the PSU specialist completes Form 4800-D, Fair Hearing Request Summary.
 The PSU specialist sends the form to the regional data entry representative (DER) and the supervisor within three calendar days of the request for a hearing.
 The three-day time frame allows the DER two days to enter the information into the Texas Integrated Eligibility Redesign System.

 When PSU staff complete Form 4800-D, all questions in Section 3, Appellant Details Programs, must be answered.
 In Subsection D, Summary of Agency Action and Citation, staff must always answer “No” to the question, “Is there a good cause for non-timely?” as this question applies only to Texas Works programs.